i0466lt/mustang_streamer/README.md

 # HOW-TO: Use other GPIO Pin
-You can change the PIN Number in `mustang_control.py` Make sure the GPIO Pin are unused.
+You can change the PIN Number in `config.ini` file Make sure the GPIO Pin are unused.
 You can check by running `gpio readall` from terminal